Wake up, Mom, it’s time for the Quiz!

 Who’s in it this time?

 Caralyn’s son, “J”.
-You remember Caralyn, don’t you?
+You remember Caralyn, right?
 Her family members have been in so many of our quizzes, remember her father had gout?
-Plus, she was in “Give My Regards To Arsenicum”–if you haven’t read it, please do so right away; it’s hilarious!
+Plus, she was in “Give My Regards To Arsenicum” article–if you haven’t read it, please do so right away; it’s hilarious!

 So she came to me because her son J appeared to have some sort of virus.
 I said, “He has to fill out the Acute Case Questionnaire!”
 Which is on my website, because what the acute case questionnaire gives you is: